ros2/rosbag2/docs/converter_plugin_development.md

 ## Writing converter plugins for only serialization or deserialization

 It is possible to write a plugin which only supports converting to OR from a custom serialization format.
-For example, the default plugin for rosbags from ROS 1 supports only conversion from ROS 1 to ROS 2 format (deserialization), since rosbag2 is not intended to be used to write rosbags in the old format.
+For example, the default plugin for legacy ROS1 rosbags  supports only conversion from a ROS 1 to a ROS 2 message format (deserialization), since rosbag2 is not intended to be used to write rosbags in the old format.
 When a similar use case applies, it is possible to provide a plugin which supports only one direction (serialization or deserialization).

 In order to write a plugin `MyDeserializer` supporting conversion from a custom serialization format, implement the interface `rosbag2::converter_interfaces::SerializationFormatSerializerInterface`.